jmcclung3509/jessica-turner-portfolio-blog/content/about.md

 ## About me

 I'm Jessica, a web developer, living and working in North Georgia.
-I have three kids, a husband, and a one-eyed dog named Fury.
+I have three kids, a husband and a one-eyed dog named Fury.
 When I'm not at my computer you'll likely find me  with my hands in the dirt or my nose in a book.

 ## My tech stack